5 Things to Know About the macOS Big Sur 11.2.3 Update

 macOS Big Sur 11.3 is a milestone upgrade which means it will carry new features, bug fixes, and security patches for Mac computers.
 It looks like a substantial upgrade.

 If you don’t want to wait for Apple’s official macOS Big Sur 11.3 release, you can download the beta onto your Mac right now.
-That being said, with the official release right around the corner, we recommend staying on stable software.
+That said, with the official release right around the corner, we recommend staying on stable software.

 For more on macOS Big Sur 11.3 and the beta, check out our guide.